7 Steps to Help Prevent & Limit the Impact of Ransomware

-CIS Control 6 and CIS Control 12 describe the maintenance, monitoring, and analysis of audit logs that are managed by most commercial IDS.
+CIS Control 8 describes the maintenance, monitoring, and analysis of audit logs that are managed by most commercial IDS.

 Additionally, CIS has developed the Albert Network Monitoring technology.
 This is an IDS solution tailored to U.S. State, Local, Tribal, and Territorial (SLTT) government organizations.
 The custom signature set utilized by Albert enables it to be very effective in detecting ransomware.
 The signatures on Albert are updated daily to ensure organizations receive the latest threat protection.